 When you choose a new model, educate yourself about its environmental impact.
 Ask your HVAC professionals for a fact sheet about their heaters and furnaces.

 Each individual action you make will help you keep your home warm and safe this winter.
-You’ll feel better about your savings and have confidence that you’ve helped the environment as well when you follow these steps.
+You’ll feel better about your savings — and confident that you’ve helped the environment as well — when you follow these steps.